-Tif starr are implementing the SPBP consistently and effectively, aid it positively impact the students ?
-How do you know?"
 Student Outcome Monitoring Plan Student Outcome Data Create an observable and measureable SMART goal to determine "successful" student outcomes When will data be collected, analyzed & presented?
-Person responsible to collect and analyze data See critical element 3A Type of behavior incidents data ype of behavior personal space, (arms length), 80% of opportunities given desternal and verbal Jason Miletsky See critical element 4A Top 3 event locations data Students will stay in their assigned area in 90% of opportunities given gestura, visual, and verbal prompts. presentation dates in 2B.
-Jason Miletsky See critical element 8 • Core effectiveness data This is the data the team will be sharing during Click here to enter name See critical element 7A • Grade Level/Classroom referrals data presentations.
-Click here to enter name
+Person responsible to collect and analyze data See critical element 3A Type of behavior incidents data By the end of the school year, students will be able to recite CHAMPs rules and school-wide expectations.
+Lisa Rodriguez See critical element 4A • Top 3 event locations data By the end of the school year, students will be able to recite the specific rules for different locations within the school.
+Refer to quarterly presentation dates in 2B.
+Lisa Rodriguez See critical element 8 • Core effectiveness data By the end of the school year, the overall number of referrals in the three categories will decrease in number by two.
+This is the data the team will be sharing during Lisa Rodriguez See critical element 7A • Grade Level/Classroom referrals data By the end of the school year, the number of referrals will decrease by 10% in each grade level. presentations.
+Lisa Rodriguez